Doctor Strange's Book of Names

 Wong

-Doctor Strange's manservant.
+Doctor Strange primary ally, and former manservant.
 Son of Hamir the Hermit and descendent of Kan the Priest.

 Xaos